orphanlol/school-cheats/README.md

 Paid access VPN that works on school chromebooks
 <br> *At my particular school
 ### [Windows Emulator](https://www.apponfly.com/)
-Windows emulator with a 30 minute free trial and paid access after
+Windows emulator with a 30 minute free trial and paid access after.
+(Note: If you leave before the trial ends then you might be able to reset it)
 ### [Browser Emulator](https://replit.com/@Baconman321/Bash-Browser-Executable-Selection-Experiment)
 1. Go to the page and run the replit
 2. Select firefox [type 2 and enter] (chrome does not work)